harshendram/Youtube-Extension-Ready-To-Use-/README.md

 ### ✅ **1.
 Adding a Bookmark**

 - **How to:**
-  While watching a YouTube video, click on the **➕ (plus)** icon to add a bookmark at the current timestamp.
+  While watching a YouTube video, click on the **➕ (plus)** icon which will be next to caption option of youtube to add a bookmark at the current timestamp.
 - **What Happens:**
   A notification pops up confirming that the bookmark has been added.
 - **Visual Feedback:**